What is Occupational Therapy (OT)?

 Activities of Daily Living or ADLs is a term used by occupational therapists to refer to the basic self-care tasks an individual does on a day-to-day basis.
 These activities are fundamental in caring for oneself and maintaining independence.
-Self care includes activities that complete one’s daily routine such as dressing, self feeding, grooming and hygiene, as well as functional mobility at home and in the community.
+Self-care includes activities that complete one’s daily routine such as dressing, self-feeding, grooming, and hygiene, as well as functional mobility at home and in the community.

 Fine Motor Skills

-Fine motor skills involve the use of the smaller muscle of the hands, such as when doing up buttons, opening lunch boxes or using pencils or scissors.
+Fine motor skills involve the use of the smaller muscle of the hands, such as when doing up buttons, opening lunch boxes, or using pencils or scissors.
 Fine motor skill efficiency significantly influences the quality of the task outcome as well as the speed of task performance.

 Sensory Processing is the effective registration of sensory input in the environment.
-It is the way the brain receives, organises and responds to sensory input in order to behave in a meaningful & consistent manner.
+It is the way the brain receives, organizes, and responds to sensory input in order to behave in a meaningful & consistent manner.

-Visual Motor Skills enable an individual to process information around them.
-The ability to observe, recognize, and use visual information about forms, shapes, figures, and objects makes up our visual motor abilities.
+Visual-Motor Skills enable an individual to process information around them.
+The ability to observe, recognize, and use visual information about forms, shapes, figures, and objects makes up our visual-motor abilities.